mbizhani/Dockage/Image/L2TP.SOCK/README.md

-# L2TP/IPSec VPN with SOCKS5 Proxy
+# L2TP/IPSec VPN with SOCKS5 Proxy via Docker

 In this example an image is created to connect to an L2TP/IPSec VPN server, and then it provides a SOCKS5 proxy service via `ssh -D` to a server in the VPN zone.